FreddyBLtv/borderless-fullscreen/README.md

 Open a terminal and navigate to the directory where the `install.sh` script is located.

-* Run the installation script
+* Run the uninstallation script

 ```sh
 ./uninstall.sh